Moree, New South Wales: 21st century

 In February 2001, another major flood peak was recorded in Moree.
 There were a few houses with over floor flooding.
 Before the flood, nearly 250 mm fell at Moree Airport within 48 hours.

-In November 2011, major flooding flooded parts of Moree, with a peak of 10.21 m.
+In November 2011, major flooding affected parts of Moree, with a peak of 10.21 m.
 People were urged to evacuate from parts of north Moree and houses were flooded.
 Nearly 225 mm of rain was recorded over 72 hours with 112 mm falling in the final 24 hours of rainfall.
 Moree and numerous other shires were declared natural disaster zones.

 In February 2012, major flooding again occurred in Moree.
-Peaking just 10 cm above the February 1976 floods at 10.69 m, the floods inundated hundreds of houses in and around Moree. the floods were the second highest ever recorded in Moree.
-Nearly the whole of north Moree had water in the streets with just a few still out.
-The whole of north Moree was told to evacuate the day before the flood peak including the nearby villages of Yarraman, Gwydirfield, Bendygleet, Pallamallawa and Biniguy.
+Peaking just 10 cm above the February 1976 floods at 10.69 m, the water inundated hundreds of houses in and around Moree. the floods were the second highest ever recorded in Moree.
+Nearly the whole of north Moree had water in the streets.

+The whole of north Moree was told to evacuate the day before the flood peak, including the nearby villages of Yarraman, Gwydirfield, Bendygleet, Pallamallawa and Biniguy.
 Some of the lower parts of south Moree became inundated with flooding.
-All of north Moree were urged to evacuate as it was expected then to be the worst flooding in 35 years.
+It was expected to be the worst flooding in 35 years.
 No fatalities were recorded.
 Nearly 190 mm of rain was recorded at the Moree Meteorological Station in the 72 hours before the flood.